chipmuenk/pyfda/README.md

     > pip install -e <YOUR_PATH_TO_PYFDA>

 where the specified path points to `pyfda.setup.py` but without including `setup.py`.
 In this case, you need to have a local copy of the pyfda project, preferrably using git (see below).
-Now you can edit the code, push it to your repo and create a Pull Request so that the code can be reviewed and merged into the `chipmuenk/pyfda` repo.

 ### setup.py
 You could also download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory (this creates a copy) using